CSC207-UofT/course-project-0xta1l/phase2/accessibility.md

 **Principle 6: Low Physical Effort**

-Our program can be used efficiently and comfortably and with a minimum of fatigue.
+Our program can be used efficiently, comfortably, and with a minimum of fatigue.
 We do not enforce any strenuous activity during our app, so the user can maintain a neutral body position.
 The only actions that a user needs to make physically is to click/press buttons and type information.
 To minimize repetitive actions, there is a navigation bar located at the bottom of the app’s screen.
 This bar contains all the main pages a user can go to such as the recommended recipes page, the search recipes page, the upload recipes page, the user’s saved recipes page, and the user profile page so that the user does not have to click the back arrow all the time.

 **Principle 7: Size and Space for Approach and Use**